 Where to access the best climbing routes

-Climbing routes are generally accessed from the main trail that descends from the parking lot into the canyon, crosses the Crooked River, then branches west and east.
+Climbing routes in Smith Rock are generally accessed from the main trail that descends from the parking lot into the canyon, crosses the Crooked River, then branches west and east.
 To the west, the popular Morning Glory Wall, the Dihedrals area, and the Christian Brothers group are just minutes downstream.
 Following the Crooked River around, past the Smith Rock Group or popping through the exposed Asterisk Pass will bring you to the West Side Crags and the infamous Monkey Face, about 40 minutes from your car.
 Walking to the east (both before and after the bridge crossing) accesses the Red Wall, the Marsupials, and the basalt areas including Lower and Upper Gorge.

 Information on the trail system can be found at SmithRock.com, including a detailed trail map that designates the most popular crags.